Destiny 2: Development

 The Microsoft Windows version of Destiny 2 supports native 4K resolution and uncapped frame rate (fps), full mouse and keyboard support, text chat, adjustable field of view, and 21:9 monitor support, and was exclusive to Blizzard Entertainment's Battle.net service at the time of its launch.
 Although not native 4K, Destiny 2 does support 4K enhancements for the PlayStation 4 Pro, an updated version of the standard PlayStation 4 that supports 4K rendering.
 Similarly, the Xbox One had an updated version called the Xbox One X that released in November 2017 after Destiny 2s launch.
 Bungie added 4K support for the One X, as well as HDR support for both updated consoles, on December 5, 2017.
 Unlike the Windows version, however, the console versions are locked at 30fps.
 Destiny 2 also has an improvement with its servers, which are a combination of dedicated servers and peer-to-peer networking.
 Lead engineer Matt Segur explained, "Every activity in Destiny 2 is hosted by one of our servers. ...
 That means [players] will never again suffer a host migration during [a] Raid attempt or Trials match.
 This differs from Destiny 1, where these hosting duties were performed by player consoles and only script and mission logic ran in the data center."

 Grimoire cards that were found in the original game, which detailed the lore of the Destiny universe and could only be accessed from Bungie's website and the Destiny app, did not return for the sequel.
 For Destiny 2, Bungie shifted their focus to in-game storytelling, which was something the original was criticized for lacking.
 To detail the lore of the universe in Destiny 2, there are many artifacts around the maps that can be scanned by Ghost, who will give details and backstory.
 Exotic gear and some legendary gear also have a lore tab.
 At the 2017 Electronic Entertainment Expo (E3), a new cinematic trailer was shown, narrated by the main antagonist, Dominus Ghaul.
 It showed that Bungie did focus more on the story for the sequel than the original, as Bungie was "attempting to go in-depth into the universe and the motivations of the characters."
 E3 2017 also revealed that Destiny 2s release date was moved up to September 6, 2017, and the Windows version was confirmed for an October 24 release.
 The dates for the beta on the console versions were also confirmed at E3 2017.
 Early access for pre-order customers began on PS4 on July 18 followed by Xbox One on July 19; non-pre-order customers received access beginning July 21.
 The console beta concluded on July 25, after a 2-day extension.
 The beta for the PC began on August 29 and concluded on August 31.

-In the spring of 2025, following the announcement of a release date for the upcoming Marathon reboot, Bungie asserted that it will continue to support Destiny 2 indefinitely.
+In the spring of 2025, following the announcement of a release date for the Marathon reboot, Bungie asserted that it would continue to support Destiny 2 indefinitely, but announced the end of content development a year later in 2026.